Robert Doisneau: Photographic career

-Doisneau's work gives unusual prominence and dignity to children's street culture; returning again and again to the theme of children at play in the city, unfettered by parents.
-His work treats their play with seriousness and respect.
+Doisneau's work gives prominence to children's street culture; returning to the theme of children at play in the city, unfettered by parents.

 Early life

 Doisneau's father, a plumber, died on active service in World War I, when his son was about four.
 His mother died when he was seven.
 He then was raised by an aunt.
-At thirteen, he enrolled at the École Estienne, a craft school from which he graduated in 1929 with diplomas in engraving and lithography.
-There he had his first contact with the arts, taking classes in figure drawing and still life.
+At 13, he enrolled at the École Estienne.
+He graduated in 1929 with diplomas in engraving and lithography and took classes in figure drawing and still life.

-When he was 16, he took up amateur photography, but was reportedly so shy that he started by photographing cobble-stones before progressing to children and then adults.
+When he was 16, he took up amateur photography, starting by photographing cobble-stones before progressing to children and then adults.

-At the end of the 1920s, Doisneau found work as a draughtsman (lettering artist) in the advertising industry at Atelier Ullmann (Ullmann Studio), a creative graphics studio that specialised in the pharmaceutical industry.
-Here he took an opportunity to change career by also acting as camera assistant in the studio and then becoming a staff photographer.
+At the end of the 1920s, Doisneau found work as a draughtsman (lettering artist) at Atelier Ullmann (Ullmann Studio), a creative pharmaceutical graphics studio.
+He also acted as camera assistant in the studio and then progressed to a staff photographer.

 Photography in the 1930s

-In 1931, he left both the studio and advertising, taking a job as an assistant with the modernist photographer André Vigneau.
+In 1931, he left both the studio and advertising, taking a job as an assistant with the modernist photographer, André Vigneau.
 In 1932, he sold his first photographic story to Excelsior magazine.

-In 1934, he began working as an industrial advertising photographer for the Renault car factory at Boulogne-Billancourt.
-Working at Renault increased Doisneau's interest in working with photography and people.
-Five years later, in 1939, he was dismissed because he was constantly late.
-He was forced to try freelance advertising, engraving, and postcard photography to earn his living.
-At that time, the French postcard industry was the largest in Europe, postcards served as greetings cards as well as vacation souvenirs.
-In 1991, he said that the years at the Renault car factory marked "the beginning of his career as a photographer and the end of his youth."
+Three years later, he began working as an industrial advertising photographer for the Renault car factory at Boulogne-Billancourt.
+Five years later, in 1939, he was dismissed due to repeated tardiness.
+He then freelanced in advertising, engraving, and postcard photography In 1991, he said that the years at the Renault car factory marked "the beginning of his career as a photographer and the end of his youth."

-In 1939, he was later hired by Charles Rado of the Rapho photographic agency and traveled throughout France in search of picture stories.
-This is where he took his first professional street photographs.
+The same year, he was later hired by the Rapho photographic agency and traveled throughout France in search of picture stories, eventually taking his first professional street photographs.

 War service and resistance

-Doisneau worked at the Rapho agency until the outbreak of World War II, whereupon he was drafted into the French army as both a soldier and photographer.
+Doisneau worked at the Rapho agency until the outbreak of World War II, where he was drafted into the French army as both a soldier and photographer.
 He was in the army until 1940 and, from then until the end of the war in 1945, used his draughtsmanship, lettering artistry, and engraving skills to forge passports and identification papers for the French Resistance.